tylertaewook/tutor-scheduler-django/README.md

 ![UI](https://i.imgur.com/lXDvSMS.png)

 ### Features:
-- User Authentication: **all-auth**'s social account w/ Email verification
+- User Authentication: custom user model w/ Email verification
-- Tutor Session **CRUD** (Create, Read, Update, Delete)
+- Tutor Session **CRUD** (Create, Read, Update, Delete): Students can sign up, edit, or delete tutor sessions.
+Tutors can keep track of upcoming sessions.
+Teachers have access to admin panel and can refer students to sessions
-- User profile page with tutor sessions' history of varying user groups (students, tutors, admins)
+- Profile pages with upcoming and past sessions depending on user groups; Students and tutors can view past and upcoming tutor sessions.
 - Testing: **pytest + codecov + Factoryboy**
 - Depolyed using **docker-compose and heroku**